UFC Fight Night: Usman vs. Buckley: Predictions & Analysis

 A few statistical edges stand out.
 Abdul-Malik throws significantly more leather — a 2.2 sig. strike per minute gap.
 Brundage is far more active with takedowns, averaging 0.1 more per 15 minutes.
 Abdul-Malik has tighter striking defense, making opponents miss more often.

 The Pick: Mansur Abdul-Malik over Cody Brundage.
-The model is firm on this one: Abdul-Malik at 79%.
+The model is firm on this one: Abdul-Malik at 89%.
+The market and our model are aligned — the line looks fair.

 Alonzo Menifield vs Oumar Sy